Quick Answers for U.S. Taxpayers with Canadian Funds

 - 🔗 Treas.
 Reg. §1.1296-1: Regulatory rules for Mark-to-Market elections.

-- 🔗 CRA TFSA Guidance: Official Canadian guidance for Tax-Free Savings Accounts.
+- 🔗 CRA TFSA / RESP / FHSA Guidance: Official CRA documentation on Canadian tax-advantaged accounts.